Pelham company targets Coronavirus with new cleaning service

 PELHAM, Ala.
-(WIAT) — DryTech Water Restoration recently started offering the TOMI SteraMist Environmental System to combat dangerous germs which causes illnesses like the Coronavirus.
+(WIAT) — DryTech Water Restoration recently started offering the TOMI SteraMist Environmental System to combat dangerous germs that cause illnesses like the Coronavirus.

 The Environmental Protection Agency and the U.S. Food and Drug Administration have both approved the SteraMist system which uses a mixture of de-ionized water and hydrogen peroxide to target germs.